dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 2 Wickelgren.md

-# $\AA^1$ Enumerative Geometry
+# $\Af^1$ Enumerative Geometry

-Enumerative geometry, counts algebro-geometric objects, and in order to actually obtain an invariant number at the end of the day one uses an algebraically closed field $k$ or $\CC$.
+Enumerative geometry counts algebro-geometric objects, and in order to actually obtain an invariant number at the end of the day one uses an algebraically closed field $k$ or $\CC$.
 This is essentially because the conditions imposed are polynomial, and polynomials of degree $n$ over a closed field always have $n$ roots.

 The goal here is to record information about the fields of definition.
 However, since we may no longer have invariant numbers as solutions to polynomial equations, we replace this with a notion of *weights* to get an "invariance of bilinear form" principle instead.
 Over characteristic not 2, we can use quadratic forms, which ties to Lurie's first talk.